-Director of Environment, Housing and Regeneration ~~Deputy Chief Executive or Director of Corporate~~ and
+Director of Environment, Housing and Regeneration or

+and

-~~and the Director of Corporate Services (Chief Finance Officer) or Chief Accountant~~
+Director of Corporate Services (Chief Finance Officer) or Chief Accountant

-The Chief Executive can substitute for one of the officers above if they are not available.-
+The Chief Executive can substitute for one of the officers above if they are not available.

 - 21.3.
 A waiver cannot be granted for procurements in Threshold 4, as it would contravene the Procurement Act 2023. - 21.4.
-Officers must obtain approval for a Waiver by completing the 'Waiver Request Form' documenting the reason for which the waiver is sought, including justification and risk. - 21.5.
+Officers must obtain approval for a Waiver by completing the 'Waiver Request

+Form' documenting the reason for which the waiver is sought, including justification and risk.

+- 21.5.
 Waiver Request Forms must be completed in full and accurately describe the services needed.
 Forms not completed satisfactorily will be returned to the author. - 21.6.
 All applications for waivers of these CSOs must be submitted to the Procurement and Contracts Officer who will seek approval from the Officers listed in 21.2. - 21.7.
 Applications for waivers which are as a result of poor contract planning will rarely be considered genuinely exceptional. - 21.8.
 The Procurement and Contracts Officer must maintain a log of all waivers.